544 Wiper Info

 After some research and input from experienced experts like Jack A. from the vintage SAAB world (...and we wont hold that against him!...they apparently also used a version of this Assy), the internal details become clear:

 Disassembled Wiper Motor Assembly, showing major subcomponents.
-The Yellow Eccentric (Cam, 3) which actuates the Park Switch is clearly apparent, as is the Park Switch assembly at Red.
-Park Switch is removable after first removing its cover.
-Only three terminals are apparent on this particular Park Switch, so negative connections are likely being made through chassis.
+The yellow Eccentric (Cam, 3) which actuates the Park Switch is apparent, as is the Park Switch Assembly at Red.
+PSA is removable after first removing its cover.
+If this is possible (at all) with Motor Assy installed, and how difficult it is, an owner who has done operation this might send the author some feedback on.
+Only three terminals are apparent on this particular PSA (possibly a SAAB or VW version, where negative connections are likely being made through chassis).

 Incorporating this information gives this improved Wiring Diagram showing internal detail: